 This is a 4 Day hypertrophy training program based on the principle of training the agonist-antagonist muscle groups.
 It’s a four day split routine suitable for both intermediate and advanced trainees, whose goal is to hit the gym with high intensity and to do more work in less time.

 There is a very important rule you need to follow if you are a natural bodybuilder – don’t blindly follow the training programs that the pros do and are printed in commercial muscle magazines.
 Just because something works for them it doesn’t mean it will work for you. ( Of course that might not be the case if you have super genetics ).

 That’s why it is very important when you encounter such a program, that you get familiar with the principles upon which it was founded, to consider the loading, your personal capabilities, experience and the recovery which you can provide your body with.

-If you are asking yourself why are we saying these things, it’s because this program is one of those training programs.
-This split was used by Arnold Schwarzenegger himself to build muscle in the days of his prime.
-At its base there is a great working principle that can be beneficial even to natural bodybuilders, namely – training of opposing muscle groups.
+The 4 day hypertrophy program is one of best training programs for building muscle.
+Like we said it is based on training the opposite muscle groups This split was used by Arnold Schwarzenegger himself to build muscle in the days of his prime.
+At its base there is a great working principle that can be beneficial even to natural bodybuilders, namely – training of opposite muscle groups.

 We have already published an article on the benefits of training the agonist-antagonist muscle groups, you can read it here – “The opposite muscle groups workout“